Shaheer-khan-github/Kaggle-Diamond-Multi-Linear-Regression/README.md

 ### b.
 Data Profiling (Total count, Median, Mean, Min, Max)

 ### c.
 Data imputed with mean and median on the appropriate positions.
-Also checked the typos and write in legitimate manner.
+Also checked the typos and wrote in a legitimate manner.

 ### d.
 Conversion of categorical Data (Clarity, Color and Cut).
-These are converted into ordinal values.
+These were converted into ordinal values.

 ### e.
 Correlation among the attributes.